 At IDP IELTS, your safety and comfort on test day are our top priorities.
-To support our commitment to child protection, we offer an optional chaperone service for test-takers under 20 specifically for the one-on-one Speaking test.
+To support our commitment to child protection, we require a chaperone for all test-takers under 18 specifically for the one-on-one Speaking test.

 This article will help you understand this optional service and clarify what is required.
-Please note that a parent or guardian must sign the "Chaperone/Guardian Consent Form" regardless of your choice, so it's important to understand your options before completing it.
+Please note that a parent or guardian must sign the "Chaperone/Guardian Consent Form" , to acknowledge this requirement, so it's important to understand how it works before completing it.

 What Is a Chaperone?